felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/pulling-menu.md

 ### Deals and Discounts

 Deals and discounts are not supported on Just Eat.
-Therefore, deals and discounts present in your HubRise catalog are ignored and are not pushed to Just Eat.
+Therefore, deals and discounts present in your HubRise catalog are ignored and are not pulled into Just Eat.

 ### Availability